Can grammar help us enjoy poetry?

 A butterfly alighted.

 A traditional grammatical analysis would say that the first phrase is participial, ‘seated’ being an adjectival participle.
 More recently, people will call it an adverbial phrase – indeed a fronted adverbial, a term made notorious by the primary school grammar tests.
 Both views are plausible, but neither can be proved by external reference, and the choice of name doesn’t help us understand the way the words work.
 What does it matter?
-As Halliday pointed out, when grammar doesn’t connect with anything outside itself, it appears not only difficult but useless.
+When grammar doesn’t connect with anything outside itself, it may appear not only difficult but useless.

 Once more with feeling